Time to read: 6 min

 First, let’s go over some important considerations around optics and design.

-The key optical phenomenon at work in this application is total internal reflection.
+The key optical phenomenon at work in a light pipe application is total internal reflection, the amount of incident light between the boundary of two media that is reflected.
 As the name suggests, light pipes rely on carrying internally reflected rays of light from an entrance point to an exit point through an optically transparent medium.

 For a simple understanding of what’s happening during total internal reflection, consider light traveling through two different substances — say, from glass to air.
 The critical angle is defined as the angle of incidence at which a ray of light yields a 90-degree angle of refraction at the boundary of the glass and the air.
-So as it would exit the glass, it would refract in a direction theoretically parallel with the boundary surface.
+So, as it exits the glass, it refracts in a direction theoretically parallel to the boundary surface.

 Note that total internal reflection occurs when the light travels from a medium with a higher optical density to a medium with a respectively lower optical density.